-Even Florida and Arizona, both in ranked among the worst ten states, have some of the best highway bridges in the nation!
+Even Florida and Arizona — both among the worst ten states — have some of the best highway bridges in the nation.
 Minnesota and Iowa, the two safest states, rank in the safest ten across three categories!
 Even so, there’s always room for improvement.

-The best ranking of any of the top 10 in the seat belt category is Arizona coming it at number 20, even though tickets can be issued solely for driving without a seat belt in 7 of those states.
-Seat belts save lives, and everyone in the car should be buckled in.
+The best ranking of any of the Top 10 in the seatbelt category is Arizona coming in at number 20, even though tickets can be issued solely for driving without a seatbelt in seven of those states.
+Seatbelts save lives, and everyone in the car should be buckled in.

-The 5 Most Dangerous States are in the South
+– The Five Most Dangerous States Are in the South

-We have nothing against southern states, but a number of them ranked high in our previous “Worst Drivers” study.
-As stated earlier, you’re still allowed to text and drive in South Carolina (even young drivers), and Florida highways, with similarly loose restrictions, come in ranked 2nd most dangerous.
-What about the safest 5?
-They’re all relatively close together in the upper midwest
+We have nothing against southern states, but a number of them rank high in our previous “Worst Drivers” study.
+As stated earlier, you’re still allowed to text and drive in South Carolina (even young drivers), and Florida highways — with similarly loose restrictions — rank second place for Most Dangerous.

 – To sort table by category, click on header columns.